jigar-sable/Android-Webview/README.md

  This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 ## About me
- An Android developer in India.
+ An android developer in India.
 If you have any new idea about this project, feel free to [contact me](mailto:jigarsable0@gmail.com). 😃

 ## License
     MIT License